 When we hear the word addiction, an image comes to mind.
-Perhaps it’s the homeless person on the street, or the drunk passed out in the back alley way.
+Perhaps it’s the homeless person on the street, or the drunk passed out in the back alleyway.
 Maybe it’s a syringe or a bottle of alcohol.
-Addiction comes in every color, shape, sex and form.
+Addiction comes in every color, shape, sex, and form.
 It also comes – with children.
-Children, who are often neglected, abused and abandoned.
+Children, who are often neglected, used, and abandoned.

 There are many resources available to help the addicted person recover.
 There are even some for their adult family members.
 But the resources for their children are scarce.

-The psychological damage to the young person of an addicted parent is complex..
+The psychological damage to the young person of an addicted parent is complex.
 They will experience anxiety, loss of trust, and low self-worth.
 Toxic stress can occur.
-This happens when a child goes through prolonged adversity such as neglect, parental substance abuse and emotional distress.
+This happens when a child goes through prolonged adversity such as neglect, parental substance use, and emotional distress.

-Children of addicted parents are the highest risk group of children to become alcohol and drug abusers due to both genetic and family environmental factors – NACoA.
+Children of addicted parents are the highest risk group of children to become alcohol and drug users due to both genetic and family environmental factors – NACoA.